shaefelinger/codepedia/src/VUE/vuex.md

     }
 ```

--> state is not used, sothe  convention is:
+-> state is not used, so the  convention is:

 ```js
 normalizedCounter(_, getters) {